I get a text: “I am at a mall.”

 Of course, there’s also a huge element of nostalgia embedded in these “conformist” fetishes.
 Not the nostalgia for something familiar but just the opposite: the nostalgia of an alternate reality.
 When I go to a ballgame, I’m imaging what it might have been like to grow up as a jock, a girl who embraced the sports side of her tomboyishness (instead of the side that cut her hair off and played bass in bands).
 When I visit the mall, I’m visiting someone else’s teenage years, someone who spent hours with friends swinging their feet under a table and gabbing over a shared tray of french fries, someone who flipped through records at Sam Goody’s (not just on the occasion you were there with your grandma and convinced her to buy you the new Sir-Mix-A-Lot cassette in spite of the explicit content sticker).
 Someone who wears lots of Ed Hardy.

-(There is a much longer essay to be written — one that would require a lot more research that I have time to give right now — about where I think malls should be headed: more social and community engagement, less commercially-focused.
-I also want to acknowledge that malls are currently horribly unenvironmental, both ecologically and socially.
-This doesn't mean that they always have to be: I'm a believer in progressive approaches to improving the impact these already-built structures have on our lives and our environment.)
+(There is a much longer essay to be written — one that would require a lot more research than I have time to give right now — about where I think malls should be headed: more social and community engagement, less commercially-focused.
+I also want to acknowledge that malls have been accused of being horribly unenvironmental, both ecologically and socially.
+This doesn’t mean that they always have to be: I’m a believer in progressive approaches to improving the impact these already-built structures have on our lives and our environment.)

 © Zan McQuade.
 All rights reserved.